IDR/idr.openmicroscopy.org/_includes/curation-workflow.md

 ![image14.png](img/curation-workflow/image14.png)

-For bigger imports or when FTP is not a possibility, it is possible to mail a hard drive to the submitters.
+It is also possible to upload data to the S3 `idr-upload` bucket.

+See the suggested instructions to be sent to submitters.

 ### Assign accession